deffiedefi/Heds/README.md

-# Terrabots_Frontend
+# HEDS_Frontend
-A React frontend framework for the terrabots NFT platform.
+A React frontend framework for the hedsDAO NFT platform.